BBS Research Grant Winners

 - Posted on Jan 25, 2018

-Last year, the Research Committee of the Brittle Bone Society issued a “Call for Proposals” after securing £20,000 funding for OI research grants.
+Last year, the Scientific Committee of the Brittle Bone Society issued a “Call for Proposals” after securing £20,000 funding for OI research grants.

 After following a detailed and thorough process and having met all the peer review requirements the committee resolved to select two outstanding projects: